mhelmetag/surfmail/development.md

 Introduce yourself as Steve Wavestorm.
 ```

+## S3

+- Upload to S3

 ## Auto Refresh

-Rough steps:

-- Cron to refresh surf report for AM and PM
+- Cron to refresh daily AM report for Ventura Point